What Is Vasculitis?

 Applying for Long Term Disability with Systemic Vasculitis

 Systemic vasculitis is a term used to describe advanced vasculitis diseases.
 Treatment options will vary widely depending on the type of systemic vasculitis you have.
 If you are suffering from a type of systemic vasculitis, you should apply for long term disability benefits.
 This will ensure that you will receive a portion of your salary while you are being treated.

-Before you begin your long term disability claim, you should consult a long term disability lawyer that can help you gather the documents that are needed by the insurance company to process your claim.
+Before you begin your long term disability claim, you should consult a long term disability lawyer who can help you gather the documents that the insurance company needs to process your claim.
 Documents like:

 - Medical records;

 - X-rays, MRI, and CT scan results; and